AhsanAyaz/slides/talks/slides-markdown/monorepos-with-nx/main.md

 Notes:
 - First of all, my room had almost no furniture and I was just married.
 - Even the slightest sound in the room would've been captured in the recordings.
-- There have been instances when the slightest sound of  my wife’s turns on the bed while she’s sleeping would piss me off.
+- There have been instances when the slightest sound of  my wife’s turns on the bed while she’s sleeping would make me crazy.
+- "Don't breathe"!

 ;VS;